coozgan/kaggle-5day-ai-agents-capstone/README.md

 # Jarbest: The Accessible Personal Companion

-# Jarbest: The Accessible Personal Companion

-**Jarbest** is a voice-ready, accessible personal agent designed to empower users—especially those with visual or physical impairments—to manage their digital lives with independence and security.
+**Jarbest** is an accessible personal agent designed to empower users—especially those with visual or physical impairments—to manage their digital lives with independence and security.

 Built as part of the **Kaggle 5-Day AI Agents Intensive**, this project aligns with the **Agents for Good** track by solving a critical problem: the digital world is fragmented and often inaccessible.